 No, the Abode Outdoor Smart Cam has been discontinued.
 Abode split the Outdoor Smart Cam's features into the Cam 2 and the upcoming Wireless Video Doorbell.

-It depends on whether you prioritize video quality and long-term cloud storage or home automation and third-party compatibility.
+The choice between these two brands ultimately depends on whether you prioritize video quality and long-term cloud storage (Ring) or home automation and third-party compatibility (Abode).

-Ring doesn't offer many third-party integrations, but it offers more camera options—including an extensive lineup of video doorbells and powerful outdoor cameras—and stores footage for 60 days.
+Ring doesn't offer many third-party integrations, but it offers more camera options—including an extensive lineup of Ring video doorbells and powerful outdoor cameras like the Ring Floodlight Cam—and stores footage for 60 days.
 Abode's camera lineup is limited in comparison, and footage is stored for only 10 days.

 Learn more in our direct comparison of Ring vs. Abode.